ChenyangLEI/All-In-One-Deflicker/README.md

 ## Advanced Features
 ### Using segmentation masks:

 Currently, we support to process video with [Carvekit](https://github.com/OPHoperHPO/image-background-remove-tool) or [Mask-RCNN](https://detectron2.readthedocs.io/en/latest/tutorials/install.html).
-With this support, the atlas may be improved, especially for the video with a salient object or human.
+This support can help improve the atlas, particularly for videos featuring a salient object or human.
+Please note that the current implementation supports only one foreground object with a background.

 - To use [Carvekit](https://github.com/OPHoperHPO/image-background-remove-tool), which is for background removal:
 ```